joong8812/web-scraping-python/README.md

 # web-scraping-python
-Let's web scraping by Python.
+I'm learning web scraping in Python from <a href='https://academy.nomadcoders.co/p/python-for-absolute-beginners'>Nomadcoder Academy</a>.

 It needs some modules in Python for making it.
 <br>I used